cea-hpc/modules/doc/source/design/variants.rst

   - so it enables users to really catch what has been loaded exactly
   - They can be removed from output using the :ref:`output configuration<output-configuration>` mechanism

-- Variants defined by modulefiles are not reported currently on ``avail`` sub-command as it requires to evaluate the modulefiles
+- Variants defined by modulefiles may be reported on ``avail`` sub-command

-  - FUTURE: this could be implemented later on, but such evaluation of all modulefiles would be really expensive
-  - it will take a lot more time to get ``avail`` results (unless a valid cache is found)
+  - Not by default, if ``variant`` value is added to ``avail_output`` or ``avail_terse_output``
+  - It requires an :ref:`extra-match-search`
+  - Which in turns requires more processing time as modulefiles are evaluated
+  - Having cache file available helps to reduce the I/O load caused by such process

 - A specific color key is defined to highlight variants: ``va``